 Medical malpractice doesn’t necessarily mean a grossly incompetent amateur doing incalculable damage because they don’t belong in practice.
 Certainly, there are cases that come down to that, but sometimes, it’s a bad mistake made by an otherwise qualified and well-meaning doctor.
 Too many people think that malpractice suits are all about destroying the careers of doctors and driving up health care costs.

 The truth is far more complicated.
-Medical malpractice cases are about protecting victims.
+Medical malpractice cases are about protecting people.
 They’re about giving you the financial stability you need to recover from a serious injury that you didn’t ask for, which could’ve been avoided with a bit of care.
 Learn all you should know about medical malpractice, and how a personal injury lawyer can get the financial compensation and stability you need to get well.

 What Is Medical Malpractice?